bulaimaslo/MAST/README.md

 Implmentation of solution for maximum agreement subtree problem(MAST) done for Algorithms & Data Structures course in the 2nd semester

-Due to the nature of the sumission system the program is in one file.
+Due to the nature of the submission system the program is in one file.